tonivade/minimal-json/README.md

 Major changes:

 - Required java version now is java 1.8.
-- Removes deprecated values in JsonValue.
+- Removes all deprecated methods.
 - Add `stream()` methods to `JsonObject` and `JsonArray`.
 - Add new methods to return `Optional` to `JsonObject`.